 - For most small businesses, phone calls are often not considered.
 If you’re not actively using some sort of call tracking to understand how many calls (and sales) come from PPC, at least consider this impact when making decisions.

-If you have questions about the math or overall concept, don’t hesitate to let me know in the comments below.
-If you’d like to get some help managing your PPC programs or would like training to help you understand PPC in more detail, please check out our PPC Management and Floodlight Academy areas of the website.
+If you have questions about the math or overall concept, reach out to me on Twitter.
+If you’d like to get some help managing your PPC programs or would like training to help you understand PPC in more detail, please check out our Online Marketing Services page.